b-basoglu/NewsApp/README.md

 Webview can open and play full-screen videos on every orientation.

-Recycleview column number will change based on whether it is in landscape mode.(portrait column = 1, tablet lanscape column= 2)
+Recycleview column number will change based on whether it is in landscape mode.

-Also number of column will increase when application is run on a tablet(tablet portrait column = 2, tablet lanscape column= 3)
+Also number of column will increase when application is run on a tablet

 Some examples of tests implemented ->